kylecorry31/Trail-Sense/guides/en-US/guide_tool_navigation.txt

 The compass can be used for both orientation and navigation.
 Your bearing is displayed at the top of the screen.

+This feature is not available if your device does not have a compass.

 ### Nearby

 You can choose to display nearby beacons on the compass.
 The following settings control the nearby beacons: